Domestic violence orders

 How a domestic violence order can help

-A domestic violence order (DVO) is made by a magistrate in court and can protect you and others by making a person committing violence against you be on good behaviour and not commit domestic violence.
+Also known as a protection order, a domestic violence order (DVO) is made by a magistrate in court and can protect you and others by making a person committing violence against you be of good behaviour and not commit domestic violence.

-You can also ask for conditions to be added to the order, such as making it illegal for the violent person (the respondent) to come within a certain distance of where you live.
+You can also ask for conditions to be added into the order, such as making it illegal for the violent person (the respondent) to come within a certain distance of where you (the aggrieved) live.

 You can ask the police to apply to the court for a DVO.
-Otherwise you can apply directly to the court yourself, or you can ask a lawyer, community/welfare worker, friend or family member to apply for you.
+Otherwise, you can apply directly to the court yourself, or ask a lawyer, community/welfare worker, or friend or family member to apply for you.